Farlley/sm-skills-api/README.md

 # Front-end Challenge
 Show us what you can do and how clean your code is!
-Write a JavaScript SPA using AngularJS that will allow a user to create and display units and customers from a fake REST API (link to repository).
+Write a JavaScript SPA using AngularJS that will allow a user to create and display units and customers from a fake REST API.

 ## Requirements